richard-scryber/PaperworkDayDocs/docs/init_config.md

     <dd>If included in the set of flags then the code (template and data) that was used to generate any document and preview can be <strong>EDITED</strong>, even if it was loaded from a url rather than directly provided, and also <strong>RE-RUN</strong> with any changes.
 This does not affect the original source, but can be very useful in creating, checking and fixing template and data sources.</dd>
 </dl>

-### No Elements

 If, for some reason, none of the above interface elements are wanted, then the `None` option can be explicitly provided.

-*More flags may be added later on for standard and non-standard user interface elements within the frame.*

 ### Default components and the Default flag.

 Along with the flags above another value of `Default` is supported.
-This is alos the value that is used if the `ui` option is not specified on the initialization options.
+This is also the value that is used if the `ui` option is not specified on the initialization options.

 Default will currently show `FullScreen, Download, Paging, Zoom` ui options.